mrocamora/mdlfit/README.md

 -----------------------
 Some demonstrations of what you can do with mdlfit:

-* [Music encoding demo notebook](https://gitlab.fing.edu.uy/rocamora/mdlfit/blob/master/examples/mdlfit-encode_music_dataset.ipynb): how to encode a dataset from music xml files and from a dataset provided by [music21](https://web.mit.edu/music21/).
+* [Music encoding demo notebook](https://github.com/mrocamora/mdlfit/blob/master/examples/mdlfit-encode_music_dataset.ipynb): how to encode a dataset from music xml files and from a dataset provided by [music21](https://web.mit.edu/music21/).
-* [Minimum description length demo notebook](https://gitlab.fing.edu.uy/rocamora/mdlfit/blob/master/examples/mdlfit-fit_all_models.ipynb): how to compute minimum description length for different models and datasets.
+* [Minimum description length demo notebook](https://github.com/mrocamora/mdlfit/blob/master/examples/mdlfit-fit_all_models.ipynb): how to compute minimum description length for different models and datasets.

 Citing
 ------

 If you want to cite mdlfit please cite the following paper:

-    Rumbo, Mordecki, and Rocamora.
-"What a wonderful world."
-In somewhere over the rainbow.
+    XXX, YYY, and ZZZ.
+"Title name."
+In journal name.
 2021.